 What is Transitional Dialysis Care?

-Easing patients into dialysis and educating them on their modality choices will help them make informed decisions, that meet their clinical and quality of life goals.
-Using your existing center staff and infrastructure, transitional care provides the opportunity of expanding your home hemodialysis (HHD), in-center dialysis (ICHD), and peritoneal dialysis (PD) programs.
+Easing patients into dialysis and educating them on their modality choices can help them make informed decisions, that meet their clinical and quality of life goals.
+Using existing center staff and infrastructure, transitional care provides the opportunity of expanding home hemodialysis (HHD), in-center dialysis (ICHD), and peritoneal dialysis (PD) programs.

 Crashing Into Dialysis